netidx/netidx-book/src/administration/subscription_flow.md

-   Assuming all the authentication and authorization checks out, and the publisher actually publishes the requested value, it sends the current value back to the publisher along with the ID of the subscription.
+   Assuming all the authentication and authorization checks out, and the publisher actually publishes the requested value, it sends the current value back to the subscriber along with the ID of the subscription.

-   Whenever the value changes the publisher sends the new value along with the ID of the subscription to the publisher (encrypted using the GSSAPI session, and over the same TCP session that was established earlier).
+   Whenever the value changes the publisher sends the new value along with the ID of the subscription to the subscriber (encrypted using the GSSAPI session, and over the same TCP session that was established earlier).

 ### Other Authentication Methods

-In the case of Tls and Local authentication, the subscription flow is similar, it just doesn't involve the KDC.
-Under local authentication, the resolver server is listening on a unix domain socket at an agreed upon path.
-The client connects to the socket, and the server is able to determine the local user on the other end.
+In the case of TLS and Local authentication, the subscription flow is similar, but it does not involve the KDC.
+Under Local authentication, the resolver's authentication endpoint is a Unix socket on Unix or a named pipe on Windows.
-It then sends the client a token that it can use to make requests.
-From step 2 on local auth is more or less the same as kerberos.
+The operating system identifies the peer, and the resolver issues a short-lived token that the same client uses on its loopback TCP connection.
+From step 2 on, Local authentication follows the same authorization-token flow as Kerberos.

-Tls is very similar as well, except instead of a kdc, it's doing a TLS handshake.
+TLS is very similar as well, except instead of a KDC, it uses a TLS handshake.
 If the certificates check out, then from step 2 on, it's pretty much identical to kerberos.

 In the case of anonymous authentication it's just a simple matter of look up the address